mrrocks/simpletastic/README.md

 $default-gap-width: 2% !default;
 ```

-Also you can override the gap size for any column, just pass the size as a new parameter in the column mixin.
+Also you can override the gap size for any column, just optionally pass to the column mixin the size as the third parameter.

 ```scss
 li { @include column(1, 3, 0%); }